Nikol2004/AI-ML-Projecct-2024-303221/README.md

 This task was approached as a regression problem because the target variable, **Cargo_Capacity_kg**, is a continuous numerical value.

 Regression models are specifically designed to predict continuous outcomes by learning the relationships between the input features and the target variable.
-Unlike classification, which deals with discrete categories, regression enables the prediction of a wide range of possible values, making it suitable for estimating quantities such as weight, price, or, in this case, the cargo caapacity of autonomous delivery drones.
+Unlike classification, which deals with discrete categories, regression enables the prediction of a wide range of possible values, making it suitable for estimating quantities such as weight, price, or, in this case, the cargo capacity of autonomous delivery drones.

 This choice aligns with the dataset structure and the objective of providing accurate numerical predictions, essential for operational and logistical planning in drone delivery systems.